 Federal loans

-Federal loans tend to have lower interest rates and more flexible repayment plans than private loans.
-So before you look into private loans, exhaust all your federal loan options.
 There are several types of federal loans available, and as with grants, you can apply for all of them using the FAFSA.
-The Stafford Loan is the most common type of loan for undergraduates.
-There are two types: subsidized and unsubsidized loans.
-Subsidized loans, which are awarded based on financial need, don’t accrue interest while you’re in school.
+There are two common loan types for undergraduates: Direct Subsidized and Unsubsidized Loans.
+Subsidized Loans, which are awarded based on financial need, don’t accrue interest while you’re in school.
 Unsubsidized loans are not need-based and accrue interest while you’re in college.
 Many students are offered a combination of the two by the government.
-Through the Stafford program, students who are financially dependent on their parents—and most undergraduates are—can borrow up to $31,000 over the course of their college education; financially independent students can borrow up to $57,500.
-It’s also important to be aware that the federal government may change these loans terms during your time in school.
-Your college or university may give you a heads up, but you should still pay attention!
+Through this program, students who are financially dependent on their parents—and most undergraduates are—can borrow up to $31,000 over the course of their college education; financially independent students can borrow up to $57,500.
+It’s also important to be aware that the federal government may change these loan terms during your time in school.
+Your college or university may give you a heads-up, but you should still pay attention!

 Private loans